 DIY cupcake liners

 To make your own parchment cupcake liners cut 5” squares of parchment paper and push down into each muffin cavity.
 Taking care to really crease the corners well either with your hands or with a small drinking glass or measuring cup.
-Don’t worry if the paper pops up a bit because the dough will hold it in place when poured into the center.
+Don’t worry if the paper pops up a bit because the chocolate muffin batter will hold it in place when poured into the center.

 Or you can buy parchment paper muffin liners that look similar if you don’t want to make your own.
 Of course any other liners can be used or you can skip the liner and grease the muffin pan well.